Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/target-api-reference.md

 withTargetParameters: (nullable ACPTargetParameters*) targetParameters;
 ```

-* _mboxNames_ is a NSArray of mbox locations for which display notification is to be sent to Target.
+* _mboxNames_ is an NSArray of the mbox locations for which the display notification will be sent to Target.
 * _targetParameters_ is the configured `ACPTargetParameters` for the request.

 #### Examples